-provides analysis of Army forces in the context of joint and combined operations and works on projects relevant to important issues facing the Army in the near-, mid- and long-term.
 Historically, CAA has conducted studies for the benefit of the Army Staff, the Major Army Commands, many of the Army Secretariat organizations and selected Combatant Commands.
 On a recurring basis, CAA has lead responsibility for conducting Total Army Analysis, which examines Army force structure alternatives.
-Also, CAA participates in studies in support of the Department of Defense's Analytic Agenda and the Ouadrennial Defense Review.

-Mission: Conduct analysis of Army forces and systems in the context of joint and combined war fighting.
+Also, CAA participates in studies in support of the the National Defense Strategy, the National Military Strategy and the Defense Planning Guidance.
+Mission: Conduct decision support analyses across the spectrum of conflict in a Joint, Interagency, Intergovernmental and Multinational context to inform critical senior level decisions for current and future national security issues.